 In our earlier national station-based study, Culture, commitment, community: The Australian community radio sector, we concluded that overall, the sector is a significant cultural resource - 'a medium for representing, maintaining and reproducing local cultures' (Forde, Meadows and Foxwell, 2002:13).
 Commercial media is unable to deal with the diversity of cultures that characterise the community media sector because of the lack of profit involved in smaller audiences and the likelihood of offending audiences (and losing advertisers) through the broadcast of unpalatable political viewpoints, Indigenous and ethnic language programming, specialist music formats and so on.
-Thus, our approach is to consider community public spheres'.
+Thus, our approach is to consider community media alongside broader concepts of democracy, citizenship and the creation and maintenance of 'community public spheres'.
 Following Rodriguez (2001; 2002), we conceptualise community media workers as involved in a form of participatory democracy and active citizenship located 'within the everyday achievements of ordinary people' (Rennie, 2002:12).